asliamproject/aws-bootcamp-cruddur-2023/Journal/week1.md

 ## Summary
 1. I have created the .gitpod and docker-compose yml files.
 Clone frontend and backend repo.
 Write Dockerfiles.
 2. I have built the container.
 Run the containers.
 Checked the env variable.
 Checked container logs.
-3.
+3. I have run the backend and frontend containers together to lauch the Cruddur app.
-4. I have used Gipod to change file
+4. I have used Gipod to modify /backend-flask/services/messages.py file.
+5.

 ### Steps1.
 Backend Install
 1. create backend-flask folder
 2. Copy & create Dockerfile